jeffvincent/talks/lifting-heavy-ass-weights/outline.md

-Now you can't resolve all the questions like this, but the Heavy Weight approach means if you identify this as a frequently asked question, you create documentation for it, or include it in your onboarding resources.
+Now you can't resolve all the questions like this, but the Heavy Weight approach means if you identify this as a frequently asked question, you create documentation for it, or include it in your on-boarding resources.

 ## Fictional Conversation 2

-This leads to a much better conversation:
+Having that information up front leads to a much better conversation:

 "Hey, I've checked your documentation, and I see you don't provide SEO support for squirrel videos.
 Can you please do this in the future?"

 Ah, much better.
-We make our customer feel better, and set better expectations, so we end up in a valuable conversation.
+We make our customer feel better, and set better expectations, so we end up in a more valuable conversation.

 ## Customers that connect with us, stay longer.